SandorJokai/Jenkins/project-03/README.md

 - git
 - jenkins

-<h6>note: If we use a Redhat based Linux OS, we need to add the Ansible repository.
+<h6>note: If we use a Redhat based Linux OS, we need to add the Jenkins repository.
 In order to get that just following these commands:</h6>

 ```bash
 wget -O /etc/yum.repos.d/jenkins.repo https://pkg.jenkins.io/redhat-stable/jenkins.repo